 Letters To The Editor

-On September 23, it was announced that a Malaysian rural school, from what was once a small fishing community serving predominantly B40 students, has made it as Top three Finalist in the World’s Best School Prize.
+On September 23, it was announced that a Malaysian rural school, from what was once a small fishing community serving predominantly B40 students, has made it a Top three Finalist in the World’s Best School Prize.
 This feat demonstrates what our public schools can achieve if we focus on the right developmental priorities.

 SK Kempadang now has a chance to become the World’s Best School in the Innovation category.

-If you look at Kampung Kempadang on Google images, you will get a sense of how far the school has come.
+If you look at Kampung Kempadang on Google Images, you will get a sense of how far the school has come.

 Our team at LeapEd first met the leaders, teachers, students and the community when we started our Trust School Programme in 2015.
 At that time, the students were passive learners and did not take an active interest in their learning.
 Classrooms were teacher-centric and parental and community engagement was minimal.
 The school did not have a structured improvement plan and there was very little cross-collaboration to collectively improve student outcomes.

-SK Kempadang is now a school that will now be sharing its digital innovation with thousands of educators around the world during World Education Week to help other children in other developing parts of the world.
+SK Kempadang is now a school that will be sharing its digital innovation with thousands of educators around the world during World Education Week to help other children in other developing parts of the world.

 A school, despite serving a low-income community, that has, in all its generosity, pledged any winnings to help other schools in Malaysia with their SmartZoom innovation for all children across Malaysia.